xweih/home/README.md

 ## Education

+- Ph.D. in Industrial Engineering, University of Wisconsin-Milwaukee
+- M.S. in Industrial and System Engineering, University of Wisconsin-Madison
+- M.S. in Mechanical Engineering, University of Nevada-Reno
-- M.S. in Data Science, University Name, Year
+- M.S. in Automation and Mechatronics, Shanghai University

 ## Experience